Kirill020/Kirill020/README.md

-### About
+### About me:

 #### Hi 👋, I'm Kirill, a software engineer from Ukraine, Odessa city.
 Currently living in Cologne, Germany.
-##### 🎓Student of the Fach College of Industrial Automation and Information Technologies of the Odessa National University of Technology
+###### 🎓Student of the Fach College of Industrial Automation and Information Technologies of the Odessa National University of Technology
 <br>

 ### Skils